JamesLavin/local_hexdocs/README.md

 * `elixir local_docs.exs list` could display (perhaps optionally) the individual and total size of downloaded documentation
 * Function for listing all desired packages without downloaded documentation
 * Option to load only the top-N popular packages from `popular_packages.txt`
-* Handle responses like "Couldn't find docs for package with name cqerl or version 2.1.3"
-* Command for removing documentation of outdated package versions
+* Automatically remove documentation of outdated package versions, with option to keep older versions
-* Option for automatically removing documentation of outdated package versions
+* Command for manually removing documentation of outdated package versions
 * Display "amqp_client/4.0.3" as "amqp_client (4.0.3)"?
 * Regularly update `popular_packages.txt` from current https://hex.pm/packages
 * Create `awesome_packages.txt` package list containing all packages in https://github.com/h4cc/awesome-elixir?
-* Can more be done to further avoid pounding `hexdocs.pm` and avoid triggering rate limiting?
+* Should more be done to further avoid pounding `hexdocs.pm` and avoid triggering rate limiting (e.g., pausing between pulls) or is it okay now that I've suppressed parallelization by default?

 ## Author